mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 #.
 Close the current monitoring connection.
 #.
 Mark the server Unknown.
 #.
-Clear the connection pool for the server.
-(See
+Clear the connection pool for the server (See `Clear the connection pool on
-   `Clear the connection pool on both network and command errors`_.)
+   both network and command errors`_).
+For CMAP compliant drivers, clearing the pool MUST be synchronized with marking the server as Unknown (see `Why synchronize clearing a server's pool with updates to the topology?`_).
 #.
 If this was a network error and the server was in a known state before the
    error, the client MUST NOT sleep and MUST begin the next check immediately.
    (See `retry ismaster calls once`_ and